hunter-young/url-checker/README.md

     ```
     python main.py
     ```
-10. Navigate to <http://localhost> and login with the admin username and password set in the .env file
+10. Navigate to <http://localhost> and login with the admin username and password set in the .env file.
+You may view the API documentation at <http://localhost/docs#/>